 Over the longer term, the Trustees would like to adopt a 'self-sufficiency' approach whereby the Fund's assets are less risky and there is a reduced probability of a funding deficit opening up in the future.
 It is proposed the portfolio will be invested in a range of credit based asset classes, broadly designed to generate income to meet pension outgo as it falls due.
-The Trustees are comfortable that the strength of the covenant offered by the University means that they can take a degree of risk in the portfolio over the longer term, and do not intend to move toward a 'lowest risk' portfolio which would be 70-100% invested in government bonds.
+The Trustees are comfortable that the strength of the covenant offered by the University means that they can take a degree of risk in the portfolio over the longer term.